Speedy Pit Stop - Automotive Diagnostics

 This was my first actual mechanic toolbox at age 18.
 I've added a few decals over the years, but I still have it today.

-Screenshot of a Windows Mobile app I wrote in 2001-2002.
+Screenshot of a mobile app I wrote.

 That was the spark.
 My background in automotive repair, combined with deep experience in computing and networks, converged naturally.
 Even the 3D tech I once worked on closely parallels the foundations of today's self-driving cars.
-I was also happy to return to a more physically active lifestyle.

-I've always had an interest in music too, starting with organ and piano as a child, then later guitar and playing in bands.
-So car audio is an important aspect of my work.
-I've also followed developments in A.I. and robotics closely.
+Robot musician controlled by a programmable microcontroller.
+Fun side-project.
+I've always had a keen interest in music too, so car audio is an aspect of my work as well.
+I've also studied the developments of A.I. and robotics closely.
 All of this (mechanical, electrical, digital, and creative) comes together for me in what is now known as mechatronics, which is the foundation of modern vehicles.

-Today, my work focuses on automotive electronics, but I'm looking to take on more advanced robotics and machinery, such as the boom lift I diagnosed and repaired in the field when it wouldn't come back down, as well as various types of manufacturing and distribution systems.
-To me, it's all the same, regardless of the brand of vehicle or equipment.
-It's mechatronics, and I've accumulated a wealth of knowledge through formal education, shop and field experience, and years of self-learning.
+Today, my work focuses on automotive electronics, including that of electric vehicles.
+I am looking to take on more advanced robotics and industrial machinery, such as the boom lift I diagnosed and repaired in the field when it would not come back down, as well as marine electronics, and various types of manufacturing and distribution systems.

 Cadillac infotainment failure diagnosed and repaired.